RoboCar MiniVan vehicle and system configuration introduced to Kyushu Institute of Technology

-Products sold to Kyushu Institute of Technology include ZMP stereo cameras "RoboVision 2s", Zoom camera, posture sensor (IMU), 3D-LiDAR, GPS, etc. to make the Autonomous Driving vehicle platform RoboCar MiniVan recognize surrounding environment of the various sensors, and can issue a command to integrate the information from these sensors and give commands to vehicles.
+Products sold to Kyushu Institute of Technology include ZMP stereo cameras "RoboVision 2s", Zoom camera, posture sensor (IMU), 3D-LiDAR, GPS, etc. to make the automated vehicle platform RoboCar MiniVan recognize surrounding environment IZAC "which can integrate information from these sensors and give commands to vehicles.

 At present, the sensors that are being experimented with RoboCar MiniVan are noncontact living body (radio) sensors, posture sensors such as a cushion to check the posture of the driver by seat seating.